alatuszam/gov/ATOMdog.md

 - Sanction appropriators via reports if they violate their agreed upon mandate

 ### Non-Goals
-*A list of things that I am explicitly calling out that will not be accomplished with this solution.*
 - Coordinate or assess product-work between Cosmos core teams and community funded projects
 - Perform work outside of the Cosmos Hub
 - Assess the value or usefulness of proposals